ncsurobotics/srv/srv.md

 which seems anachronistic compared to other languages, which can gaurentee more.
 But the biggest problem we have encountered with C isn't the weak type system, the undefined behavior, or the lack of abstraction, but the platform-dependance.
+Whats worse, C's [ "stringly typed"](http://wiki.c2.com/?StringlyTyped) macro system, with its `#include`s and `#define`s, results in unresolvable naming conficts, even on supported systems.
+With name shadowing and modules, modern languages apart from C have fixed this problem.
 While we endeavor to support *any* unix system, the number of systems that are de facto supported has dwindled from the original list of Mac, Linux, and BSD to just Ubuntu.